gustavo-kineviz/KnowledgeVault/content/Programming/How to use terminals (Mac).md

+---
+title: How to Use Terminal (Mac)
+created: 2025-10-15
+category: Technology
+related:
+  - Command Line
+  - Development Tools
+  - Git
+---
 # What is Terminal?

 Terminal is a [[Glossary#Command Line Interface (CLI)|command-line interface]] on Mac that lets you control your computer using text commands.